Falls Church District: School Board Minutes

 A Note on Language

-When you research the history of Fairfax County Public Schools during the period of 1870 to 1922, you will invariably encounter racially-charged language that is archaic and often problematic by modern standards.
-In particular, the primary source documents from the period use the term “Colored” to commonly describe students and schools.
-Where the following records quote directly from the primary source material, the terminology used in the document has been retained.
+The history of Fairfax County Public Schools from 1870 to 1922 includes racially-charged language that is archaic and often problematic by modern standards.
+Primary source documents from the period use the terms “Colored” and “Negro” to describe students and schools.
+That terminology has been kept in this primary source material.

 September 25, 1897